What is in this leaflet

 Things that would be helpful for your condition

-Tacidine is generally well tolerated, however, like all other medicines, Tacidine may have unwanted side effects in some people.
+This medicine helps most people with ulcers or reflux disease, but it may have unwanted side effects in a few people.
+All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
-You may need medical treatment if you get some of the side effects.
+You may need medical attention if you get some of the side effects.

 Ask your doctor or pharmacist to answer any questions you may have.